 Dinner rolls should stay fresh, properly stored at room temperature, for 2-3 days.

-Store your dinner rolls in a closed plastic bag after allowing them to cool completely.
-They should last up to 5 days at room temperature, although they will not taste as fresh after 2-3 days.
+Store your rolls in a closed plastic bag after allowing them to cool completely.
+They should last up to 5 days at room temperature, although they are best the first couple of days.

-How Long Will Dinner Rolls Last In The Refrigerator
+How Long Will They Last In The Refrigerator?

-How Long Will Dinner Rolls Keep In The Freezer
+How Long Will Baked Rolls Keep In The Freezer

 Can Dinner Roll Dough Be Frozen